oatzs/cognitive-suite/README.md

 ![Two months of example cognitive training statistics](docs/statistics-preview.png)

-_Statistics are shown with example training data._
+_Statistics are shown with example training data.
+Unfortunately, mindbuilding progress is rarely this straightforward!_

 ## Downloads